-In addition, in partnership with the Lighthouse, YMCA Meals on Wheels, and the ERB Foundation, the City is providing meals and food kits to seniors and homebound residents. ">
+In addition, in partnership with the Lighthouse, YMCA Meals on Wheels, and the ERB Foundation, the City is providing meals and food kits to seniors and homebound residents. http://ci.carson.ca.us/CoronaVirus.aspx>

 Due to the change in the Los Angeles County funding structure, the Meals on Wheels program added additional meals for pickup while fewer meals are being delivered.
 For those who require delivery of meals, services for delivered meals has continued without interruption.